knative/docs/docs/serving/configuring-the-autoscaler.md

 ```

 This value can be configured by adding or modifying the
-`autoscaling.knative.dev/target` annotation value in the Revision template.
+`autoscaling.knative.dev/target` annotation value in the revision template.

 ```
 autoscaling.knative.dev/target: 50